 LEGAL MATTERS

-Certain legal matters with respect to the securities offered hereby have been passed upon by Ballard Spahr LLP.
-Cooley LLP, New York, New York is counsel for the underwriters in connection with this offering.
+Certain legal matters with respect to the securities offered hereby have been passed upon by Ballard Spahr LLP, Philadelphia, Pennsylvania.
+The Agent is being represented in connection with this offering by Cooley LLP, New York, New York.

 EXPERTS